Review of Icebreakers

 - MT Mastera and MT Tempera (crude oil carriers - icebreaking tankers, Finland) - year-round crude oil shipping from Russia to Finland (Primorsk oil terminal to Porvoo and Naantali refineries of Neste Oil)*

 In late November 2014, Finland’s “Cabinet Committee on Economic Policy” released an official statement regarding the country’s aging icebreaking fleet.
 According to the statement, the old fleet will be fully replaced with new icebreakers by the year 2029.
 The project’s overall cost is approx EURO 1 billion.
 The new vessels (like Polaris) must be multipurpose icebreakers (including for Arctic oil explorations).

-Follows a list of ice-strengthened research ships (also chartered on polar cruise itineraries to Arctic and Antarctic destinations).
+Follows a list of ice-strengthened expedition and research vessels, which are often chartered for polar cruise itineraries to Arctic and Antarctic destinations.